 It’s best to experiment with a few objectives and see which one fulfills your goals better irrespective of their place in the funnel.

 Facebook allows you to send your message to a very specific demographic.
 Narrowing your target audience saves your money and decreases the cost per lead.
 After all, there is no point pitching basketballs to swimming fans.
 If you’re new to Facebook advertising, it’s understandable you might not know much about your core audience.

 Audience Insights is an excellent tool to understand your target audience.

 Tie up your Facebook page with the Business Manager account and access Audience Insights in the planning section.
 Choose the ‘People connected to your Page’ option, select the Facebook page in the left-hand navigation, and access all the information you need about your current followers.

 Conversely, you can mention a competitor’s business in the interest list for your audience and gain useful insight right from the Facebook Ads Manager.

 If you put on your creative hat, you can re-target your old audience and existing leads in many ways:

-- You can target people who engaged with your business previously but left midway, such as remarket people who added products to cart but never purchased or took a free trial but didn’t become premium subscribers.
+- You can target people who engaged with your business previously but left midway, such as remarket people who added products to the cart but never purchased or took a free trial but didn’t become premium subscribers.

-- Similarly, you can target by recency, i.e. if they viewed or searched for your product within last month, they might require little to no persuasion to convert.
+- Similarly, you can target by recency, i.e. if they viewed or searched for your product within the last month, they might require little to no persuasion to convert.
 Old customers who bought several products or services but didn’t visit recently are also excellent targets.